AriFordsham/GHCWiki/darcs-repositories.md

 **Warning.**  Both the `ghc` and `testsuite` repositories tickle a case-sensitivity bug in darcs, so on Windows (only) you can't do a full `darcs get` for `ghc` or `testsuite`.
 Instead, either start with a tarball of the repository gotten from somewhere else, or do `darcs get --partial`.
 (The repository itself can't be fixed to avoid the bug, without messing up its history.)

 The following repositories are the "GHC boot" libraries, i.e. the set of libraries that are necessary to build GHC (i.e. they are used when building the stage 2 compiler).
-They populate the libraries/ directory of a GHC tree:
+They populate the libraries/ directory of a GHC tree.

 <table><tr><th>[ http://darcs.haskell.org/packages/array](http://darcs.haskell.org/packages/array)</th></tr>
 <tr><th>[ http://darcs.haskell.org/packages/base](http://darcs.haskell.org/packages/base)</th></tr>